 The window

-This signal is the UK chart's highest-lift signature — 4.21× across the calibration dataset.
+This signal is the UK chart's highest-lift signature, 4.21x across the calibration dataset.
 No other signal on the UK chart approaches it.
-The dasha layer compounds: Saturn mahadasha is active, with Saturn antardasha within.
-The period lord doubles the resonance — Saturn pressure on the Moon comes during a Saturn-themed life period for the chart.
+The dasha layer compounds: Saturn mahadasha (Sanskrit mahā-daśā, the major planetary period in the Vimshottari system) is active, with Saturn antardasha (the sub-period within it) within.
+The period lord doubles the resonance, Saturn pressure on the Moon comes during a Saturn-themed life period for the chart.
+Reconciled 9 May 2026 per Tempora's dasha engine and Tempora's ephemeris engine: Mercury mahadasha is active (2012-08-08 to 2029-08-08), with Saturn antardasha (2026-11-25 to 2029-08-04) and Saturn pratyantardasha (2026-11-25 to 2027-04-29) layered within.
+Saturn pressure is expressed in dasha state at the AD and PD layers, not via a saturn_moon_opp transit aspect (which engine returns at 87-105 degrees from natal Moon across the window).
+The 4.21x lift figure retires pending signature identification.

 The signal, in plain terms

 The Moon in a national chart represents the public, the body politic, the felt mood of the country.
-Saturn represents weight, structure, accountability, and the slow-burn arrival of consequence.
-Saturn opposing the Moon is the configuration the Vedic tradition reads as the public confronting structural pressure — accumulated weight that finally arrives.
+Saturn represents weight, structure, accountability and the slow-burn arrival of consequence.
+Saturn opposing the Moon is the configuration the Vedic tradition reads as the public confronting structural pressure, accumulated weight that finally arrives.

 Saturn-Moon opposition is one of the slow-cycle configurations: Saturn takes about 29.5 years to complete a full zodiac cycle, so it returns to opposition with any natal Moon position roughly once every 29.5 years.
 Each return brings a re-encounter with the same set of structural questions, against a different historical context.